Elinor Costayne

 History

-When Queen Tyanna of the Tower admitted to poisoning Queen Alys Harroway during her pregnancy, Tyanna promised the same would happen to Elinor.
-Tyanna was proven correct when Elinor gave birth to a stillborn abomination said to have been born eyeless and with small wings.[2]
-Elinor was one of the two wives who survived the king, the other being Queen Rhaena Targaryen.[3][2]
+In 48 AC, When Queen Tyanna of the Tower admitted to poisoning Queen Alys Harroway during her pregnancy, Tyanna promised the same would happen to the pregnant Elinor.
+Two months later, Tyanna was proven correct when Elinor gave birth to a stillborn abomination said to have been born eyeless and with small wings.[2]

 After King Maegor's death, Lord Daemon Velaryon proposed that King Jaehaerys I Targaryen marry Queen Elinor to reconcile with Maegor's supporters when a bride was being considered for the king, but nothing came of the proposal.[6]
 After Jaehaerys's ascent, Elinor departed King's Landing dressed in the robes of a penitent.
 She visited her two elder sons at the Eyrie and Highgarden before retiring to her father's seat at the Three Towers with her youngest son.[7]